nebuly-ai/optimate/apps/accelerate/speedster/README.md

 from tensorflow.keras.applications.resnet50 import ResNet50
 from speedster import optimize_model

-#1 Provide input model and data
+#1 Provide input model and data (we support Keras dataset and custom input, see the docs to learn more)
 model = ResNet50()
 input_data = [((tf.random.normal([1, 224, 224, 3]),), tf.constant([0])) for _ in range(100)]